Persecure/Linux-Reverse-Engineering/README.md

 # Linux-Reverse-Engineering

-Linux RE pracitce 1 : Analyzing a simple C program to crack a key
+Linux RE 1 : Analyzing a simple C program to crack a key